Share this post on:

 Yogyakarta is a city and province known as the Special Region of Yogyakarta.
 It is the only province in Indonesia that is still governed by a precolonial Sultan—the Sultanate of Ngayogyakarta Hadiningrat.

-Yogyakarta is a center of classical Javanese art and culture, including batik, ballet, drama, music, poetry, and puppet shows.
+Yogyakarta is a center of classical Javanese art and culture, including batik, ballet, drama, music, poetry, and shadow puppet shows.

 Yogyakarta also is the center for Indonesian higher education, with some of the most elite universities in Indonesia, including Gadjah Mada University, one of the largest and most prestigious universities in Indonesia.
 Other major universities in Yogyakarta include Universitas Negeri Yogyakarta, Universitas Islam Indonesia, Universitas Sanata Dharma, and Universitas Atma Jaya Yogyakarta.